-Primary education is considered as a basic requirement for all around development of an underdeveloped state like Assam.
-It also plays a significant role in the process of human resource development in an economy.
-It is also a basic requirement for increasing overall productivity.
-The state of Assam is well known for its systematic system of education since time immemorial.
-There was indigenous system of education in medieval period of Assam.
-It was made universal under the British Government in the state.
-After the independence government has taken various schemes for development of primary education in the state time to time.
+Primary education is considered as a basic requirement for development of state like Assam.
+It also plays an impartant role in the process of human resource development in an economy.
+Assam is well known for its systematic system of education since time immemorial.
+There was indigenous system of education in medieval period in the state.
+The government of Assam has taken various schemes for development of primary education in the state time to time.
 Primary education is free and available to all children in the age group six to fourteen in the state.
-In spite of making different efforts, the demand for universalization of primary education is not fulfilled in Assam.
-In this paper an attempt has been made to examine the status of primary education in Assam after independence.
+In spite of making different efforts, the demand for universalization of primary education is not fulfilled in the state.
+In this paper an attempt has been made to examine the district level primary education in the state.

-Key words: Primary education, Primary school, Enrolment, Government of Assam, Dropout, Infrastructural facility.
+Key words: Primary education, Infrastructural facility, Gross enrolment ratio, Net enrolment ratio, RTE Act.